-105. Lakeisha, a 1st year staff accountant, was researching a tax issue and found what appears to be the answer to her question in her introductory tax textbook that she bought three years ago.
+105) Lakeisha, a 1st year staff accountant, was researching a tax issue and found what appears to be the answer to her question in her introductory tax textbook that she bought three years ago.
 She is thrilled because she thought it would take much longer to find her answer.
 What type of authority is the textbook?
 What are other examples of this type of authorities?
 Can Lakeisha base her research conclusion on the textbook or similar authorities?
 Any suggestions for Lakeisha?

-There are two broad categories of tax authorities: primary authorities and secondary authorities.
+Answer: There are two broad categories of tax authorities: primary authorities and secondary authorities.
 Primary authorities are "official" sources of the tax law generated by the legislative branch (i.e., statutory authority issued by Congress), judicial branch (i.e., rulings by the U.S. District Court, U.S. Tax Court, U.S. Court of Federal Claims, U.S. Circuit Court of Appeals, or U.S. Supreme Court), or executive/administrative branch (i.e., IRS pronouncements).
 Secondary authorities are "unofficial" tax authorities that interpret and explain the primary authorities, such as tax research services, tax articles, newsletters, and textbooks.
 Secondary authorities may be very helpful in understanding a tax issue, but they hold little weight in a tax dispute (hence, the term "unofficial" tax authorities).
 Thus, tax advisors should always be careful to verify their understanding of tax law by examining primary authorities directly and never cite a secondary authority in a research memo.
 In Lakeisha's case, this is particularly important because her textbook is three years old.
 Thus, not only is the textbook not an "official" tax authority, it may also be out of date.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.
-Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with ambiguous statutes.
-Level of Difficulty: 3 Haro Topic: Tax Law Sources Topic: Tax Research 106.
-Kodak is a beginning tax researcher.
+106) Kodak is a beginning tax researcher.
 He knows that the 1st step of the research process is to get an understanding of the facts surrounding the transaction being researched.
 Describe the two basic types of facts, the sources of facts for a research project, and any advice that may help Kodak.

-To answer a tax question, you must understand the question.
-To understand the question, you must know the facts.
-There are two basic types of facts: open facts and closed facts.
+Answer: There are two basic types of facts: open facts and closed facts.
 Open facts have not yet occurred, such as the facts associated with a proposed transaction.
 Closed facts have already occurred.
-The distinction between open and closed facts is important because unlike closed facts, open facts can be altered, and different facts may result in very different tax consequences.
-Open facts allow the taxpayer to arrange a transaction to achieve the most advantageous outcome.
-Thus, they are especially important in tax planning.
+The distinction between open and closed facts is important because unlike closed facts, open facts can be altered, and different facts may result in very different tax consequence Open facts allow the taxpayer to arrange a transaction to achieve the most advantageous outcor Thus, they are especially important in tax planning.

 There are several sources of facts for the typical research projects.
 Common sources include interviewing clients, speaking with third parties (e.g., attorneys, brokers), and reviewing client documents (contracts, prior tax returns, wills, trust documents, deeds, corporate minutes, etc.).
 When interviewing clients, you must remember that many clients are not tax experts.
 Thus, it is up to the tax researcher to ask the correct initial and follow-up questions to obtain all the relevant facts.
 Within a tax planning context, one should also consider non-tax factors, such as a client's personal values or objectives, as these often put constraints on tax planning strategies.

-107. Caitlin is a tax manager for an accounting firm, and Duff is a first year staff accountant.
+107) Caitlin is a tax manager for an accounting firm, and Duff is a first year staff accountant.
 Describe the differences in the manner in which Caitlin and Duff may identify research issues and in general how one may identify research questions.